markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 * Click `Deploy a project`.
 * On the `Projects` console, click `Create new project`.
 * Use a project template called `Object detection`.
 Click `Next`, and then click `Create`.
 Project creation could take a few seconds.
+You will know that the project is fully created when you see its `Description`, `Creation time`, and `Last updated` information populated in the console.
+Try clicking your web browser refresh button if those fields are still blank.
 * Once the project is created, select it, and click `Deploy to device`.
 Pick the device you registered in the previous step.
 Click `Review`.
 Click `Deploy`.
-* You will see the status at the top of the page indicating `Deployment of project is in progress`, with an indication of percent complete of the model download.
-It will then create a Greengrass deployment.
+* You will see the status at the top of the page in a blue box, and it will indicate `Deployment of project is in progress`.
+A percent completion of the model download will be displayed.
+Once the model is downloaded, the device will create a Greengrass deployment.
 After a few minutes, you will see the status bar change from blue to green indicating `Deployment of project succeeded`.
 * Soon thereafter, the topmost blue light on the device should turn on and remain lit.
+All three blue lights should be lit when the model is downloaded and is running.

 ## Test the project

 Login to the device using the keyboard and monitor.  `aws_cam` is the username.  `Aws2018!` is the password.

 Once the desktop is displayed, right click on the desktop and select `Open Terminal`.
 In the terminal window, launch a viewer to see the project stream being provided by the AWS DeepLens device.
+The following command in the terminal window will launch a new project viewer window:

 ```
 mplayer -demuxer lavf -lavfdopts format=mjpeg:probesize=32 /tmp/results.mjpeg
 ```
 This will bring up a new window showing you what the device is seeing.
 For the Object Detection project, it will also show you blue bounding boxes and confidence levels each time it identifies one of the 20 objects it has been trained to detect (e.g., person, sofa, tv monitor).

-## Customize the object detection project
+## Customize the object detection project to identify birds

 ### Review the code you will be providing